-Petitioning For A Court Date
+Petitioning for a Court Date

 During this time, you might get contacted by one of our competitors asking you about your transaction with Peachtree.
 Unfortunately, once we receive a court date, that information is public.
 How much information is available depends on where you live, but in every state at least some information is available.

-We’re Always Here To Help
+We Are Always Here to Help

 In most states, you will be required to appear before the judge yourself so that they can ask you questions.
-If this is the case, our representative will help you prepare by going over questions you might hear.
+If this is the case, your representative will help you prepare by going over questions you might hear.

 We will stay in touch with you until the court date, but if you have a question that you want answered sooner, help is just a phone call away.